EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 When the job starts, the Job status on the job card will update to 'Starting' and 'Time Requested' will switch to 'Time Remaining', the time your job has left to run before it is cancelled by the job scheduler.

 When the Job status updates to 'Running', a **Host** link will appear on the job card, which allows you to log in to the back-end on which the job, and so the JupyterLab container, is now running.
-A **Connect to JupyterLab** button will also appear on the job card.
-The JupyterLab container is now ready for use!
+A 'JupyterLab running in container epcc-ces-jupyter-SESSION_ID' message will appear along with a **Connect to JupyterLab** button.
+The JupyterLab container is now ready for use.

 ![Run JupyterLab app job card showing job status as 'Running'](../../images/open-ondemand/getting-started-11-run-jupyter-running.png){: class="border-img center"}
 *Run JupyterLab app job card showing job status as 'Running'*